coffee-cup/uvic-csc460/website/src/project3/game.md

 ![Roomba Full Setup](https://i.imgur.com/IE97pyn.jpg)

-We made a controller using cardboard, tape, and zip ties.
-The Arduino on the controller was powered using a portable battery.
+We built a portable controller by mounting some components on cardboard using twist ties.
+The Arduino on the controller was powered using a battery.
 This was super convenient as it allowed us to walk around and control the Roomba wirelessly.
 The controller we made can be seen in the following image.

 ![Game Controller](https://i.imgur.com/RVRYPa9.jpg)